NewProggie/Dev-Utils/wiki/coding-styleguide.md

 * `<actionName><Object><Modifiers>`, e.g. `getBasename`, `appendWhenWriting`

 ### Return value
-It should be chosen to simpliy function usage.
+It should be chosen to simplify function usage.
 Generally, a function that creates/computes a value should return it.
-Functions should not use return value for signaling a critical error, such as null pointers, division by zero etc.
-Instead, they should throw an exception.
-On the other hand, it is recommended to use a return value for signalizing about quite normal run-time situations that can happen in a correctly working system (e.g. a file could not be found etc.)
+Functions should not use return value for signaling a critical error, such as null pointers, division by zero etc. On the other hand, it is recommended to use a return value for signalizing about quite normal run-time situations that can happen in a correctly working system (e.g. a file could not be found etc.).

+### Number of arguments
+The ideal number of function arguments is zero (niladic).
+The next one is one argument (monadic), followed by two arguments (dyadic).
+There is rarely the case for functions which take three arguments (triadic).
+Functions which take three or more arguments should be avoided whenever possible.

-### Types of arguents
+### Types of arguments
-Argument types are preferably chosen from the already existing set of types defined in your project: For example File for files, Directory for Directories etc. It is not recommended to use plain pointers and counters, because it makes the interface lower-level, meaning more probable typing errors, memory leaks etc. For passing complex objects int functions and methods, please consider using C++11 smart pointers.
+Argument types are preferably chosen from the already existing set of types defined in your project: For example File for files, Directory for Directories etc. Standard smart pointers as well as non-owning raw pointers are ok.
+For passing complex objects int functions and methods, please consider using C++11 smart pointers.

 A consistent argument order is important because it becomes easier to remember the order and it helps programmers to avoid errors, connecting with wrong